 Short, Simple and Striking Military Haircuts For Men

 Furthermore, these military haircuts share the same traits as they offer low-maintenance hairstyle that doesn’t block one’s vision on the field as well as not allows hair to get trapped in the in helmet or shirt’s collar.

-#1: Regulation Haircut
+#16: Regulation Haircut

-This haircut is commonly associated with the haircut of higher ranking army men.
+This haircut is commonly associated with the haircut of higher-ranking army men.
 This haircut allows more than two inches of middle area hair.
 The side and back hair is tapered using a pair of scissors and then a hair clipper.

-#2: Low Fade Haircut
+#17: Low Fade

-This low fade haircut makes the hair invisible from sides and back lower than a high fade and higher than a regular fade.
+This low fade haircut makes the hair invisible from the sides and back lower than a high fade and higher than a regular fade.
 A low fade usually ends up about one inch above the natural hairline.

-#3: Regular Fade Haircut
+#18: Regular Fade

-#4: High Fade Haircut
+#19: High Fade

 This high fade haircut is used by most of the military men as it is very easy to maintain.
 In this haircut, the hair length is gradually reduced from sides and back.
 It completely disappears from the temples and about 2 inches before the natural hairline.